 Down payment requirements for FHA loans are lower than those with conventional mortgage loans, even though these mortgages come with average rates of interest.
 The down payment can go as low as three percent and the closing costs might be financed in the mortgage loan.

 VA loans are backed by the U.S. Department of Veterans Affairs.
 Service persons and veterans can benefit from a VA loan, which typically offers a low fixed rate of interest, no down payment, and limited closing costs.
 While the mortgage loans don't originate from the VA, the office certifies applicants by issuing eligibility certificates.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes along with the first.
-Generally the first mortgage covers 80% of the purchase price and the "piggyback" is for 10 percent of the home's amount, and the first mortgage covers 80 percent.
-The homebuyer covers the remaining 10%, instead of having to put together the usual 20% down payment.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Most of the time, the piggyback loan is for 10 percent of the home's amount, and the first mortgage covers 80 percent.
+The homebuyer covers the remaining 10%, rather than needing to put together the usual 20% down payment.

 - Carry-Back loans

 In a "carry back" agreement, the seller commits to lend you a portion of his own equity to help you get your down payment money.
 The buyer funds the highest percentage of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
 Typically you'll pay a somewhat higher rate with the loan from the seller.

 The feeling of accomplishment will be the same, no matter which strategy you use to come up with the down payment.
 Your new home will be worth it!